openaps/AndroidAPSdocs/docs/EN/Configuration/Config-Builder.md

 (Config-Builder-sms-communicator)=
 ### SMS Communicator
-Allows remote caregivers to control some AndroidAPS features via SMS, see [SMS Commands](../Children/SMS-Commands.md) for more setup information.
+Allows remote caregivers to control some AAPS features via SMS, see [SMS Commands](../Children/SMS-Commands.md) for more setup information.

 ### Food
 Displays the food presets defined in the Nightscout food database, see [Nightscout Readme](https://github.com/nightscout/cgm-remote-monitor#food-custom-foods) for more setup information.

-Note: Entries cannot be used in the AndroidAPS calculator.
+Note: Entries cannot be used in the AAPS calculator.
 (View only)

 (Config-Builder-wear)=
 ### Wear